How To: Insert Horizontal Banner between 1st and 2nd Post

 Though the direction Edrei pointed me to was correct, it looked like it couldn’t fit into the code Simpla theme was using.
 That’s when I thankfully stumbled upon a thread on the WickedFire forum.
 In the thread, a member discussed how they managed to include an Adsense banner only in the 1st and 2nd post which was exactly what I was looking for.
 Their method was to edit the header and index template.

-But further down the thread, a different member shared some knowledge for obtaining the same results using only the Wordpress Index template which was great.
+But further down the thread, a different member shared some knowledge for obtaining the same results using only the WordPress Index template which was great.
 Less code to edit and even less files to touch.
 The other great part about this code is that you can even display a banner after the 10th post even!

 The method I’d like to share with everyone based on the forum posting: